Best Barrel Aged Gin We Have ever had – and that is saying a LOT. Subtle,complex, balanced, deadly smooth. World Class.

 While gin production itself falls somewhere between science, art, and alchemy, Barrel aging adds a whole new dimension of both difficulty and possibility for the intrepid ( and/or foolhardy).
 It is the final rock on a difficult journey to perfection upon which many spirits and especially a gin can founder.
 Of all the barrel-aged gins I have tried ( including French, Dutch and Belgian Genevers/Jenevers, This is far, and beyond the best and most complex but subtle gin we have encountered anywhere.

 This very limited production ( less than 2000 cases worldwide) is barrel aged in a select mix of Armagnac, Scotch, and American Whiskey barrels for a period of 2 years and being released on the 100-year anniversary.
+A few interesting points about this should be expanded upon for better understanding;

 If you want to order the Highclere Barrel Aged Gin before it is gone, here is a link.
 There is a 3-bottle limit, by the way, so enlist a few of your teetotaling friends to get more.
 As A side note, DO NOT put any away as a collectible.
 That would be an unconscionable waste and deprive yourself and others.
 Drink and enjoy it!